ess-uofc/ess-site/content/english/about/members/President.md

 ---
-name: Ella Johnson
+name: Daniel Yang
 memberType: executive
 position: President
 # pronouns: She/Her
 email: president@essucalgary.com
-image: /images/about/council-members/2025-2026/President.png
+image: /images/about/council-members/2026-2027/President.png
 ---

-**Year & Major:** 5th year Mechanical Engineering and Business
+**Year & Major:** 3rd Year Civil

-**I get way too excited about...** ESS lore and engineering-themed patches
+**Current song on repeat...** Next Levels by King Geedorah

-**Most spontaneous thing I’ve done...** is studied abroad
+**A life goal of mine is...** To help promote mental health and create more support for students and young adults

-**A life goal of mine is...** to own a Steinway & Sons piano
+**I get way too excited about...** Volleyball!
+I've played for most of my life and I hope to continue doing so.
+I'm always down to play!